MontenegroOfficial Name: Montenegro

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Travel & Transportation

 - Dangerous areas for road travel include a road through the Moraca Canyon, north of Podgorica.
 This twisting, two-lane road is especially overcrowded in the summer, and is the site of frequent rockslides.
 In the winter, the Moraca Canyon and northern parts of Montenegro are covered with snow, which may slow traffic and make the road hazardous.

-Roadside assistance is available by dialing 19807, 382 (0)20 234 467 or 382 (0)20 234 999.
+Roadside assistance is available by dialing 19807, +382 (0)20 234 467 or +382 (0)20 234 999.
 Other emergency numbers are police: 122; fire department: 123; and ambulance: 124.

-Please refer to our Road Safety page for more information.
+Please refer to our road safety page for more information.
 Also, we suggest that you visit the website of Montenegro’s National Tourism Organization and the Auto-moto Association of Montenegro, the national authority responsible for road safety.

-AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Montenegro, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Montenegro’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Montenegro, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Montenegro’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.